IntelLabs/lrpc/README.md

 Client: FI_PROVIDER=verbs ./lrpc_ofi_client 192.168.1.1 10000 100
 ```

 Upon completing iterations, client will print out RTT latency histogram (values in nanoseconds) for completed RPC requests.
-RPC latency performance depends on the choice and configuration of the platform, network interface, OFI provider, etc. Using a typical modern pair of Xeon servers connected to each other with a dedicated IBVERBS capable 100 GbE Ethernet interface with ~5us average baseline ping-pong RTT latency performance (i.e. ibv_rc_pingpong) typically results in ~10us median lRPC RTT latency performance in our tests with VERBS OFI provider.
+RPC latency performance depends on the choice and configuration of the platform, network interface, OFI provider, etc. Using a typical modern pair of Xeon servers connected to each other with a dedicated IB VERBS capable 100 GbE Ethernet interface with ~5us average baseline ping-pong RTT latency performance (i.e. ibv_rc_pingpong) typically results in ~10us median lRPC RTT latency performance in our tests with VERBS OFI provider.